Soundtrack in my head: Don Henley, “Dirty Laundry”

 I noticed that they have edited the video clip a little since then.
 When I originally saw Brian Todd talking about neighbor comments, he dutifully reported that one neighbor remarked “Have you no sense of decency?”
 I wonder if Todd was deftly offering on-air feedback about just what he thought of his assignment.
 In any case, that quote was conveniently edited out of the clip above.

 I’d commented before on the tendency of American journalism to publicly humiliate individuals in front of an audience of hundreds of millions.
-It looks like CNN found another “freak of the week” to pick on, but in the process, truly made themselves look like the punch line to a joke.
+It looks like CNN found another “freak of the week” to pick on to bolster their “news gathering.”
+But in the process, they truly made themselves look like the punch line to a joke.

 One useful link for observing how American journalistic standards measure up against the world is a website called “WTF CNN?”
 I think the title says it all.